Oscar-Kristensson/BoardGame/README.md

 scripts/vs
 ```

-Then open the generated solution file in VS and compile as normal.
+The script will run cmake automatically and remove the old files.
+After running the script, open the generated solution file in VS and compile as normal.

 ### Cmake
 Run cmake :)

 ### Generate Assets
+(This is game specific and should not be here)
 Currently all assets are created as SVG:s.
 To render them out you can use the following python scripts:
 ``` bash
 python scripts/renderAssets.py